- Search The Registry

 *Stompie Moeketsi was killed on this date in 1989.
 He was a 14-year-old Black United Democratic Front (UDF) activist from Parys in South Africa.

-Moeketsi, Kenny Kgase, Pelo Mekgwe and Thabiso Mono, were kidnapped on from the Methodist manse in Orlando, Soweto, the home of Methodist minister, Paul Verryn.
+Moeketsi, Kenny Kgase, Pelo Mekgwe, and Thabiso Mono were kidnapped from the Methodist manse in Orlando, Soweto, the home of Methodist minister Paul Verryn.
 Moeketsi was accused of being a police informer.
-Screams were heard as Stompie Moeketsi was murdered, at the age of 14, by Jerry Richardson, member of Winnie Mandela's "Football Club".
-His body was recovered on waste ground near Winnie Mandela's house on January 6, 1989.
+Screams were heard as Stompie Moeketsi was murdered, at the age of 14, by Jerry Richardson, a member of Winnie Mandela's "Football Club."
+His body was recovered on a waste ground near Winnie Mandela's house on January 6, 1989.
 His throat had been cut.
 Jerry Richardson, one of Winnie Mandela's bodyguards, was convicted of the murder.
 He stated that she had ordered him, with others, to abduct the four youths from Soweto, of whom Moeketsi was the youngest.
 The four were severely beaten.